CT-P/CT-P.github.io/index.md

 ---

 I am a [Political Science PhD candidate](https://www.ipz.uzh.ch/de/personen/mitarbeitende/ctrina.html) at University of Zurich (UZH), Switzerland, under the supervision of [Prof. Dr. Marco Steenbergen](https://www.ipz.uzh.ch/en/people/employees/msteen.html) and co-supervision of [Prof. Dr. Andre Bachtiger](https://www.sowi.uni-stuttgart.de/institut/team/Baechtiger-00002/).
-I am currently in my third year of doctoral studies in the chair of political methodology, under the supervision of Prof. Marco Steenbergen.
+I am currently in my third year of doctoral studies in the chair of political methodology.

-Knowing that voters may hold long-standing preferences related to ideology, identity, or policy, it is crucial to understand how parties use dynamic rhetoric to align their messaging with shifting political environments.
-My research focuses on how rhetorical strategies evolve over time and their impact on voter behavior, exploring how parties adapt their rhetoric as a deliberate strategy to influence electoral outcomes.
+I am currently in my third year of doctoral studies. emerging voter needs that can be leveraged for innovation.
+While voters may hold long-standing preferences, it is crucial to understand how parties discover and mobilize around untapped voter concerns.
+My focus is on how dynamic rhetorical strategies evolve over time, allowing parties to align their messaging with these unaddressed needs.
+By examining how rhetoric adapts to shifting political environments, my research explores how parties use innovative communication as a deliberate strategy to shape voter behavior and influence electoral outcomes.

 ## Table of Contents
 1. [Publications](#publications)